Establishing Liability in a Premises Liability Case

 According to Georgia law, those who are considered to exercise reasonable care to keep their property safe for any “invitee” while they are approaching, exiting, or present on the premises, have a duty to keep the property safe for guests.
 Georgia statute, O.C.G.A. § 51-3-1 states if someone leads others onto his or her property for any lawful purpose, he or she is “liable in damages to such persons for injuries caused by his failure to exercise ordinary care in keeping the premises and approaches safe.”
 This law does not apply to those on the property illegally.
 For example, a burglar who slips and falls in a person’s home cannot sue the homeowner for any injuries sustained during the burglary because the burglar is not an invitee.

-If you are injured on someone else’s property and the owner had a duty to keep you as “an invitee” safe from any harm, you might be able to pursue a liability case.
+If you are injured on someone else’s property and the owner had a duty to keep you, as an invitee,” safe from any harm, you might be able to pursue a liability case.
 Pursuing a case involves filing a claim with the owner’s insurance company or suing them in civil court to compensate you for your medical bills, rehabilitation costs, and lost wages.
 If the injury you sustained was egregious, and the responsible party was criminally negligent, the court might also award you punitive damages, or additional penalties against the responsible party designed to prevent them from repeating the same mistake.

 What is an Attractive Nuisance?